-The office of member of the federal board of trustees shall terminate upon (i) resignation, if appropriate (ii) non-attendance of three (3) consecutive federal board of trustee meetings without prior written notification to the Chairperson of the Federation, or for which the Chairperson of the Federation did not receive any proxy to represent the defaulting member, (iii) their removal by the federal general assembly, which can be decided without justification and without being included on the agenda after an irregularity of the meeting and (iv) dissolution of the Federation.
+The office of member of the federal board of trustees shall terminate upon (i) their voluntary or ex officio resignation (cf. the provisions of Article 14, below), if appropriate (ii) non-attendance of three (3) consecutive federal board of trustee meetings without prior written notification to the President of the Federation, or for which the President of the Federation did not receive any proxy to represent the defaulting member, (iii) their removal by the federal general assembly, which can be decided without justification and without being included on the agenda after an irregularity of the meeting and (iv) dissolution of the Federation.

-10.2 POWERS
+10.2 Powers